gladykov/chain.train/README.md

 # chain.train

-ETL & database testing framework for big data.
+ETL & database testing framework for big data, written with Python, using Pytest.
 With connectors for Spark, Snowflake, MySQL/MariaDB.

 ```
 from lib.schema_definition import SchemaDefinition